kontaktio/kontakt-ios-sdk/README.md

 You can find more detailed information on our [Developer Portal](https://developer.kontakt.io/docs/dev-ctr-sdks/e4ecea94e246f-what-are-kontakt-io-sd-ks).

 API documentation can be found on [Github Pages](http://kontaktio.github.io/kontakt-ios-sdk/)

+⚠️ Starting with 7.0.0 the SDK is written in Swift and is Swift-only — see the [Breaking changes notes](#700--migration-guide-objective-c--swift-rewrite) above if you're upgrading from an Objective-C integration.

 ## Installing the iOS SDK